amelon/fakelms/README.md

 FakeLMS.attachLMSAPIToWindow();
 console.log('Now window.API_1484_11 is defined and will respond to LMS calls');
+// you then can discover it like real LMS (see http://scorm.com/scorm-explained/technical-scorm/run-time/api-discovery-algorithms/)

 FakeLMS.clearData(); // if you need to remove all stored data, a fresh restart